devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 }
 ```

-Now you can create a dependency injection context that allocates all of the necessary dependencies with the desired concrete implementations when the application is loaded.
+Now you can create a dependency injection context that allocates all the necessary dependencies with the desired concrete implementations when the application is loaded.

 ```js
 class Context {